 Top Rated Florida and New York Criminal Lawyer Protecting Your Freedom and Future

-Ralph Behr is a highly skilled and experience Federal and State Court criminal defense attorney.
+Ralph Behr is a highly skilled and experienced Federal and State Court criminal defense attorney.
 Attorney Behr has fearlessly fought for the accused in Florida state, New York Federal Courts, and Florida federal courts since 1988.
 He has gone up against many different types of criminal prosecutors in a career spanning over 5,000 cases.
 Some of the most notable matters that he has handled have involved Money Laundering, Securities Fraud, Medicare Fraud, Medicaid Fraud, Trafficking and drug crimes, domestic violence, and all major federal crimes, but he can represent people in the full range of criminal cases.
 Mr. Behr has been involved in several high-profile cases that have received media attention, and he is proud to have created a book and an app that inform citizens of their rights.
 He knows that the deck is often stacked against defendants in the criminal justice system, but he has the knowledge and experience that it takes to make sure that your side of the story is told.Why Hire Ralph Behr as Attorney?

 Because the experience and knowledge of your criminal defense lawyer can make the difference between your freedom and prison.